amzn/buy-with-prime-cdk-constructs/README.md

 ## CDKConstructs

 This package extends common CDK constructs for use in your organizations services.
-The `service-constructs` folder provides constructs for some of the more commonly used AWS services with opinionated best practices. the `documentation` folder provides an overview of each construct and details around defaults and usage.
+The `service-constructs` folder provides constructs for some of the more commonly used AWS services with opinionated best practices.
+The `documentation` folder provides an overview of each construct and details around defaults and usage.

 ## Security